edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 ```

 In the above example we are retrieving the configuration value for the key `SomeOption` from the `IConfiguration` instance that we got from the `IServiceProvider` and setting it as the value of the header `some-header` for the mocked response.

-The above code is just for example.
-In reality you will probably want to retrieve some data from the `IServiceProvider` that was added to the `IServiceCollection` by the `Startup` class that is used by the `WebApplicationFactory<Startup>`.